SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 = The Manual Way =

-In your theme, add the following :
+In your theme, to display the button, add the following :

 `do_shortcode('sqweb_button')`

+To manage your advertisement blocks, use the following function :

 `
 <?php
 	SQweb_filter::get_instance()->add_ads('ads');
 ?>
 `

+**If you're using Wordpress SuperCache, you must enable "Dynamic Content" under "Advanced Settings".**

 If it doesn't work, contact us at hello@sqweb.com and we'll be in touch as soon as possible.